SpaceAntelope/Template.Extended.SAFE/README.md

 Also, even though the template supports the newer react features, I have absolutely not done any work towards actually using them for optimization.

-Finally, you won't find anything here with regards to data access or dapper usage as the project is decisively front-end oriented.
+Finally, you won't find anything here with regards to data access or dapper usage as the project is currently decisively front-end oriented.